The Problem of Pain

 Originally from Ottawa, Heather completed a BSc in Biochemistry at Queen's University and is excited to be continuing her studies at the Hotchkiss Brain Institute!
-Heather's research project investigates the role of microglia in the acute and repeated response to morphine, as well as the role of microglial P2X7Rs in the development of analgesic tolerance.
-Outside the lab, Heather enjoys an active role in the Hotchkiss Brain Institute Trainee Organization, hiking and skiing, and volunteering at the Children’s Cottage Society.
+Heather defended her PhD in May 2017, and is now working towards her MD at the University of Calgary.
+Heather's research investigates the role of microglia in response to morphine, as well as the role of microglial P2X7Rs in the development of analgesic tolerance.
+Outside the lab, Heather enjoys an active role in the Leaders in Medicine program, hiking and skiing, and volunteering at the Children’s Cottage Society.

 Mike received his BSc in Neuroscience from St. Lawrence University, New York.
 Following graduation, he pursued a post-bachelor research opportunity in Washington, DC, working for the US Department of Defense studying traumatic brain injury.
-Mike is currently a PhD candidate in the Trang lab where he investigates the role of the central nervous system in chronic arthritis pain.
+Mike completed his PhD in the Trang lab, where he investigated the role of the central nervous system in chronic arthritis pain.
 Away from the lab, he enjoys watching his hometown Ottawa Senators and keeping active playing recreational hockey.
 At home, Mike enjoys spending time and going to the park with his dog Mika.

 Where are they now?